drdaemos/xc5-docs/en/uicomponents/index.md

 ---
+lang: en
 layout: article_with_sidebar
-title: Tutorials
+title: UI components
 categories: [home]
-order: 9
+order: 5
-icon: sitemap
+icon: cubes
-description: Different guides to achieve features that you need.
+description: How to use grids, forms, and other elements of the X-Cart UI Components.
 ---

 The Design guidelines provides a relatively high-level introduction and view of the X-Cart  product.